onlineconf/onlineconf/README.md

 Format *conf* is historical and used from the very first versions of OnlineConf.
 It can be recommended for small configurations only.
 This format is a plain text where each line is a key-value pair.

 The recommended format is *cdb*.
 Its support was added when it became plain what reading a configuration from plain text files requires a lot of CPU time.
-CDB is documented on the site of its author: http://cr.yp.to/cdb.html
+CDB is documented on the site of its [author](http://cr.yp.to/cdb.html)

 The daemon is written in Go, has no dependencies and easily deployed on any system.